 » Gather data to inform judicial challenges and campaigning.

-Lack of funding is a risk. - we apply to diverse funding sources in line with our income generation strategy.
-We have a small team of staff supporting fundraising and a Finance and Fundraising sub committee who meet at least quarterly to plan strategically, a Fundraiser and other staff who support fundraising.
+Lack of funding is a risk; we apply to diverse funding sources in line with our income generation strategy.
+We have a Finance and Fundraising sub committee who meet at least quarterly to plan strategically, a Fundraiser and other staff who support fundraising.

 Budget - Project Cost: £14,742Loading graph....